ropensci/roweb3/content/blog/2025-03-25-r-package-review/index.md

 - R
 - community
 - mbquartR
-description: "My experience with rOpenSci peer-review"
+description: "My experience with rOpenSci peer review"
-social: "A post about the rOpenSci software peer review by @Alex_Koiter@sciencemastodon.com!"
+social: "A post about the rOpenSci software peer review experience by @Alex_Koiter@sciencemastodon.com!"
 # this field is for the storing the name(s) of the editor(s) of your post
 # you can leave it empty until you know who'll review your PR
 editor: